partagexyz/1000fans/README.md

 - ~~Write the smart contract with Rust.~~
 - ~~Deploy and test the smart contract on testnet.~~
 - ~~Implement a "token check" in the wallet login.~~
-- Implement a shop to allow fans to mint and transfer a fans token.~~(route users based on wallet connect? and token ownership? action buttons and input fields on the shop UI~~ )
+- Implement a shop to allow fans to mint and transfer a fans token.~~(route users based on wallet connect? and token ownership? action buttons and input fields on the shop UI~~ ) Can anyone mint and transfer their own tokens? so far only the contract owner can, what are the access keys issues?
 - Update the smart contract. ~~(max 1 token per account, token count to automatically set the token ID, min 1 year holding before transfer, modify the contract's nft_mint to accept minting from anyone, not just the owner. ~~)
-- Add a paiement system for mint (buy) and transfer (sell) in the smart contract and update the shop frontend.
 - Update the platform's design.
+- Add a paiement system for mint (buy) and transfer (sell) in the smart contract and update the shop frontend? add a tokenBurn function?
+- redeploy the contract on a new account 1000fans.testnet. start from scratch with token fan001. re-test all access-keys etc.
 - Test the platform with a closed group of users on testnet.
 - Finalize the platform + smart contract on user feedback.
 - Deploy the smart contract on mainnet + the platform on public domain.